lgarron/folderify/README.md

     --verbose, -v         Detailed output.
 ```

-### Dependencies
+# Dependencies

 - Python (version 2 or 3).
 - [ImageMagick](http://www.imagemagick.org/) - for image processing (you should be able to run <code>convert</code> on the commandline).
 - Apple Developer Tools (for `iconutil`).

-## Info
+# Info

-On Yosemite or earlier, `GenericFolderIcon.iconset` is generated from the macOS default folder icon using:
+On macOS 10.15 (Catalina) or earlier, `GenericFolderIcon.iconset` is generated from the macOS default folder icon using:

 ```shell
 iconutil --convert iconset --output GenericFolderIcon.iconset "/System/Library/CoreServices/CoreTypes.bundle/Contents/Resources/GenericFolderIcon.icns"